kamalkdolikay/krypt-master/README.md

 * generate logs(in progress)
 * one click dummy db import(in progress)

 Currently the project is still work in progress.
 Pull requests are definitely welcome.
+The project currently does not support view part(in progress) and is only for apis only.
+Other features will be added soon

 ### Installation